-A typical home needs a rate of ~6 to 12 gallons per minute.
+A typical home needs a well that can deliver water at a rate of ~3 to 5 gallons per minute.

-Finally, also keep in mind that if you decide that you are not going to use the existing well on your property, there are usually regulations governing the proper procedure to decommission a well.
+Finally, if you decide that you are not going to use the existing well on your property, there are often regulations governing the proper procedure to decommission a well.

 Typically, the well will need to be professionally filled and sealed so that it does not drain, contaminate or otherwise harm the groundwater.

-This means that water is a scarce and, sometimes, contested resource.
+This means that water is a scarce and often contested resource.

-Thus, a principle of (more or less) “first come, first serve” was established in many states.
+Thus, to handle budding conflicts over its use, a principle of “first come, first serve” was established in many states.

-For example, in Utah, the first pioneers to make use of a particular public water resource, would have the right to use that resource in preference over those who came later.
+Roughly speaking, this meant the first person to make use of a particular public water resource would have the right to use that resource in preference over those who came later.

 In law, this was known as the Doctrine of Prior Appropriation.

-So, if several people need to use a local stream in order to irrigate their farm, the first person to make beneficial use of the stream would have the first right of its use if there was not enough water for all.
+So, if several people need to use a local stream in order to irrigate their farm, the first person to make beneficial use of the stream would have the first right to its use if there is not enough water for all.